rutare/sabakan_3DDungeon_ENG/README.md

 ## Credits
-sabakan (さば缶) for making the original scripts, wall and floor graphics
+sabakan (さば缶) for making the original scripts, sample project, wall and floor graphics

 Me (rutare) for translation and editing of the sample project file and scripts